 Extended Hours Service provided by HERE:

-The Avenue Surgery now has access to some GP and Nurse appointments during weekday evenings and Saturdays.
+The Avenue Surgery now has access to some GP and Nurse routine appointments during weekday evenings and Saturday and Sunday mornings.
 This service is provided by the Extended Hours Service at HERE and appointments are available at a designated surgery in our area.
 Our designated surgery is Park Crescent Health Centre, 1 Lewes Road, Brighton BN2 3HP.